 –Christopher Hitchens, God is not Great: How Religion Poisons Everything

-I strongly suspect that ideas like “hell” and “faith without evidence” exist not because they are reasonable, or true, but because they work to motivate us.
-Add this to the fact that Christianity’s claims and consequences can never be proven nor falsified, and the whole claim smells fishy.
+I strongly suspect that ideas like “hell” and “faith without evidence” exist not because they are reasonable, or true, but because they motivate us to action.

-But Pascal’s Wager asks us to betray our mind to cover our ass.
-It does a disservice to truth by asking us to elevate our beliefs beyond what the evidence supports.
-It adds no new evidence for the existence of God; it employs the same reasoning as superstition; its logic can be used to defend any god or religion, and even if true, we would have to betray our own sense of morality in order to fully embrace it.
+But Pascal’s Wager asks us to betray our mind to cover our ass, which is not the honorable thing to do.
+It does a disservice to truth by asking us to elevate our beliefs well beyond what the evidence supports.
+It adds no new evidence for the existence of God; it employs the same reasoning as superstition; its logic can be used to defend any god or religion, and even if true, we must betray our own sense of morality in order to embrace it.

-The only thing we know with any certainty is that we have this life, shall we wager it away on the chance at another?
+The only thing we know with any certainty is that we have this life, and we are asked by Pascal to wager part of it away, in hopes of getting another.
 In accepting Pascal’s Wager, we wager our minds, our money, our time, our reason, our morality, our children, and possibly even the very survival of our species.

 Live a good life.
 If there are gods and they are just, then they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are gods, but unjust, then you should not want to worship them.
 If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones.